wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## Alert Lifecycle Basics

-The alert lifecycle determines which events the alert triggers, and which alert targets get notifications.
-Classic and multi-threshold alerts are exactly the same in terms of events.
-However, when notifications are sent to which target differs for classic alerts and for multi-threshold alerts.
+The alert lifecycle determines:
+*  Which **events** the alert triggers, and which alert targets get notifications.
+Classic and multi-threshold alerts are exactly the same.
+*  When **notifications** are sent to which target.
+Classic and multi-threshold alerts differ, as follows:

 ### When Classic Alerts Notify Targets